alpinejs/alpine/README.md

 `x-bind` behaves a little differently when binding to the `class` attribute.

-For classes, you pass in an object who's keys are class names, and values are boolean expressions to determine if those class names are applied or not.
+For classes, you pass in an object which keys are class names, and values are boolean expressions to determine if those class names are applied or not.

 For example:
 `<div x-bind:class="{ 'hidden': foo }"></div>`